feature-flow/twotieredkanban/doc/valuenator.rst

 change the email address to use an address registered with Gravatar, and get a real user image.

-To the left of the avatar are options for editing he board name and for hiding the action bar, which is useful during stand-up meetings.
+To the left of the avatar are various buttons.
+Move your mouse over a button to get a brief description of what it does.

 Feature and task boards
 -----------------------